leedmitri/neotcg/README.md

  **SINGLE CARDS**
  if you want specific cards and not the entire deck, list them here *put the card name, not the deck name (ie sakura01, not sakura)*
 The format for the variable is:

+ **FUTURE CARDS**
+ cards that will not pop up under needed, but you'd like to save for collecting in the future *put the deck name, not card numbers (ie sakura, not sakura01)* The format for the variable is:
 ```
 var highprioritydecks = "deckone, decktwo, deckthree";